ivanivanovgit/kupim-vmeste/README.md

 ## Help/F.A.Q.

 In the "Help/F.A.Q." section, you can find detailed instructions for each of the service's tabs.
+NOTICE: If you experience any issues with the map not loading, try changing your network or disabling VPN.
+The Yandex.Maps service may block connections from IP addresses not located in Russia.

 ## Use Case Examples